 It comes as no surprise that Google is the most visited website.
-To put a number on it, Google has been visited 62.19 billion times this year (Similarweb, 2019).
+To put a number on it, Google is visited 89.3 billion times every month (Similarweb, 2022).

 2. Google Dominates the Search Engine Market

 With Google being the most visited website in the world, this next statistic won’t be too surprising for you.
 Google dominates the search engine market.
-In fact, as of July 2019, Google holds 92.18 percent of the market share (Gs.statcounter, 2019).
+In fact, as of January 2022, Google held 91.9% of the market share (GS Statcounter, 2022).

-To put this stat into perspective, let’s compare the search engine market share of Google with other popular search engines out there.
-Bing has 2.32 percent of the market share, Yahoo! has 1.6 percent of the total market share, and both Baidu, and Yandex each own less than a percent of the total market share.
+To put this stat into perspective, let’s compare the search engine market share of Google with those of other popular search engines out there.
+Bing had 2.88% of the market share and Yahoo! had 1.51% of the total market share.
+These were followed by YANDEX, with 1.27%, and Baidu, with 1.16%.

 3. How Many Google Searches Are Conducted per Day?

 So, we’ve all been curious about this search statistic.
 We know that there are a lot of searches carried out on Google every day.
 But how many is that exactly?

 The latest data shows that Google processes over 99,000 searches every single second (Internet Live Stats, 2022).
 This makes more than 8.5 billion searches a day (Internet Live Stats, 2022).